 Up until last week, the rumored HTC One Max was expected to come rocking a Qualcomm Snapdragon 800 SoC, which would make sense right?
-Apparently not. @evleaks was the first to suggest that the Max would actually come touting a Snapdragon 600 or S4 Pro SoC.
+Apparently not. @evleaks was the first to suggest that the HTC One Max would actually come touting a Snapdragon 600 or S4 Pro SoC.
 A benchmark filing has surfaced today, re-affirming @evleaks’ claim.

-The image, which shows an AnTuTu benchmark score of 26417, which is tantamount to the performance of the HTC One, and comes in with a lower score than the LG G2.
+The image, which shows an AnTuTu benchmark score of 26417, which is tantamount to the performance of the HTC One, and comes in with a lower score than the Galaxy S4 and LG G2.
 While a beefier processor is a no-brainer in what looks to be a beefed up HTC One, HTC seems to think the opposite.
-The One Max is expected to be sporting a 5.9-inch 1920 x 1080 pixel display, 2GB of RAM, a 5MP camera with Ultrapixel technology, a 3,300mAh battery and 16GB of RAM and a Snapdragon 600/S4 processor clocked at 1.7GHz running on Android 4.3.and
+The One Max is expected to be sporting a 5.9-inch 1920 x 1080 pixel display, 2GB of RAM, a 5MP camera with Ultrapixel technology, a 3,300mAh battery and 16GB of RAM and a Snapdragon 600/S4 processor clocked at 1.7GHz running on Android 4.3.

 Some new photos of the device have surfaced as well, picturing the One Max next to the Galaxy Note 3.